KermitTheSapo/compass-front-challenge-PWA-eCommerce-Theme/README.md

 "npm install" for install the dependences
 "Npm run dev" for localhost
-"Npm run dev" for back-end Api
+"Npm run dev" for back-end Api in api folder
 "npm run storybook" for storybook

+link do deploy da api: https://compass-ecommerce.onrender.com link do deploy do front: https://compass-front-challenge-pwa-e-commerce-theme-kermitthesapo.vercel.app/

 Currently working for mobile screens: 420px and desktop: 1440px.

+It is recommended to use npm run dev in the api, because the api is slow and when a long time goes by without being used it is kind of disabled

 ---